Longing to eat like a local? Here’s a list of top Tuscan food you just can’t miss.

 Not for the faint hearted

 There are some controversial dishes too.
 Trippa alla Fiorentina (tripe) is much loved by locals.
 Lampredotto or boiled cows stomach, is a popular sandwich filling in Florence.
-And in some selected restaurants you can still find Cervello fritto or fried cow brain, a real delicacy.
+And in some selected trattoria you can still find Cervello fritto or fried cow brain, a real delicacy.

 If you like your meat to be well cooked, try Peposo, a feisty but succulent Tuscan beef stew cooked in red wine and pepper.